mzia25us/mzia25us/README.md

 ---
 ## 🥳 About Me

-I enjoy building small projects and coursework repositories to strengthen practical skills in programming, databases, and web development.
+I’m a Computer Science student with a growing interest in network engineering, automation, and backend systems.
+I use GitHub to document coursework, labs, and personal projects as I build practical skills in Python, SQL, web development, and networking.

 ---